To Qualify for an Undergraduate Degree

 Information about the Commencement Ceremony and Conferral of the Degree

 University Graduation Requirements earning goals and outcomes are included in the Mission and Institutional Learning Goals section of the catalog.
 Exceptions for University Graduation Requirements , including exemptions and waivers, are approved for specific majors and on a case-by-case evaluation only.
-Students may submit a University Graduation Requirement petitions to the Office of Undergraduate Education.
+Students may submit a University Graduation Requirement petition to the Office of Undergraduate Education.

 A minimum of 120 semester units of credit must be earned for graduation with the baccalaureate degree.
 Normally, no more than four units of Individual Studies (180) and/or Directed Reading (184) may count for the baccalaureate degree.
 Exceptions must have approval from the major department.